 * Click here for rating key

-Parkway Bakery & Tavern Restaurant Review: Dating to 1922, Parkway Bakery & Tavern was shuttered for a long time, then brought back to life by local denizen Jay Nix.
+Parkway Bakery & Tavern Restaurant Review: Dating to 1922, Parkway Bakery & Tavern was shuttered for a long while, then restored by local denizen Jay Nix.
 The simple, rustic building and the cooking are pure New Orleans, and the atmosphere is casual: stand in line to order and then pick up your food when they call your name.
-If there is a house signature dish, surely it is the flaky hot roast beef po’ boy, fully dressed with lettuce, tomatoes, pickles and mayo.
-But about two dozen more selections will compete for your attention, including catfish, shrimp, oysters, sausage, ham and more.
-The huge hot dog is as juicy as they come, and as long as you’ve come this far south, have some sweet potato fries.
-Desserts, all made in-house, are classics of the Southern canon: bread pudding with rum sauce, banana pudding and rum cake.
+Seating is offered inside in the no-frills building, or outside under a covered structure.
+The house signature dish has to be the hot roast beef po’ boy, fully dressed with lettuce, tomatoes, pickles and mayo.
+But about two dozen more tempting selections include catfish, shrimp, oysters, sausage and ham.
+The huge hot dog is as juicy as any, and since you’ve come this far south, have some sweet potato fries.
+House-made desserts are classics of the Southern canon: bread pudding with rum sauce, banana pudding and rum cake.
 Wines are limited to the standard Woodbridge varieties, but you can get a Barq’s longneck root beer, too.
-Pay close attention to the local memorabilia and photos on the wall.
-The story of New Orleans is all right there.
+The local memorabilia and photos on the wall tell the story of New Orleans.